 How to Get to the Pololū Valley

 It is the northernmost in a series of spectacular erosional valleys along the slopes of Kohala Mountain.
-Many visitors come for the spectacular views from the highway lookout, but the valley floor and black sand beach can be accessed by a 15 minute hike.
+Many visitors come for the spectacular views from the highway lookout, but the valley floor and black sand beach can be accessed by a 30 minute hike that is mildly strenuous.
 It is recommended that you bring water as the hike down is short but rigorous.

 The coastal scarp that stretches from Waipio to Pololū Valley is the result of an ancient landslide that swept more than a cubic mile of land into the ocean.
-On the hiking trail, you will be treated to stunning views of massive sea-cliffs and steep offshore islands.
+The 6-mile long stretch of high sea cliffs beginning at Pololu Valley is where the massive landslide broke off from Kohala Mountain - likely creating a massive tsunami that propogated towards the west coast of North America.
+On the hiking trail, you will be treated to stunning views of the sea-cliffs and steep offshore islands covered in vegetation and palm trees.

 Enjoying Pololū Valley

 At the base of the valley, visitors will find one of Hawaii’s most renowned black sand beaches.
-Inland, a forested dune with plenty of make-shift rope swings can be explored.
-A hiking trail continues up the other side of the valley, but it becomes gradually more diffuse as the trail approaches the next valley over.
+Inland, a forested dune with plenty of make-shift rope swings can be explored - though in 2022, no trespassing signs were placed in many of these areas.
+A hiking trail continues up the other side of the valley, but it becomes gradually more diffuse and muddy as the trail approaches the next valley over - so traveling farther than Pololu Valley is not recommended.

 Pololū Valley was a sacred location to the native Hawaiians, and it remains so today.
 Visitors are asked to keep the area clean to preserve it’s unforgettable beauty.